SaifMostafa14/Elizabeth-Ghost-Chatbot/README.md

    ```

 The script will greet you and wait for your questions.
 Type `stop`, `quit` or `exit` to end the session.

-The helper scripts `webscraping.py` and `dataclean.py` were used during development for collecting and processing library catalogue data.
-They are optional and not required for normal operation.